THINGS TO DO IN BELFAST

 The River Lagan, which runs underneath the Ormeau Bridge, serves as a divider between County Antrim and County Down.

-If you are crossing the bridge making your way to Lower Ormeau Road you are crossing into County Antrim which includes the inner-city areas of Belfast and if you're making your way to Upper Ormeau Road you're in County Down.
+If you're crossing the bridge heading towards Lower Ormeau Road, you're entering County Antrim, which includes the inner-city areas of Belfast.
+Heading towards Upper Ormeau Road takes you into County Down.

-The river itself stretches over 85 km from Slieve Croob mountain in County Down, through Belfast where it enters Belfast Lough.
+The river itself stretches over 85 km from Slieve Croob in County Down through Belfast where it enters Belfast Lough.

 Famous Landmarks

-Ormeau Road was once home to Ormeau Bakery, which was once the largest independent bakery in Ireland and famous for producing a variety of breads, such as soda bread, a famous Northern Irish Food.
+Ormeau Road was once home to Ormeau Bakery, which was the largest independent bakery in Ireland and famous for producing a variety of breads, such as soda bread, a classic Northern Irish food.

 The bakery was founded by Robert Wilson in 1875, who revolutionized bread production and distribution methods.

-The bakery buildings were established in 1890 and remained largely unchanged for several generations under the Wilson family's ownership.
-As a kid growing up in the early 1990s would remember the advert below on TV.
+The buildings were established in 1890 and remained largely unchanged for several generations under the Wilson family's ownership.
+Anyone who grew up in the early 1990s may remember the TV advert below.

-The company marked its 125th anniversary in 2002, but it was eventually acquired by Mother's Pride, resulting in the site's closure.
+The company marked its 125th anniversary in 2002 but was eventually acquired by Mother's Pride, resulting in the bakery's closure.

-The building still stands but has been transformed into high-end luxury apartments with rooftop gardens, with local shops and cafés operating out of the ground floor units.
+The building still stands and has been transformed into high-end apartments with rooftop gardens, with local shops and cafés operating on the ground floor.

 Ormeau Park